 Our sacred dance is what makes us feel most alive.
 I feel most alive when I feel the wind in my hair.
 One form of my sacred dance is therefore most kinds of outdoor sports: snowboarding down a mountainside, racing my cycling mates down an empty road, or sitting on a dive boat out on the open sea.

 Writing is my other sacred dance.
 I write because I cannot not write.
-I’ve filled fourteen journals in my lifetime, and almost 200 posts on this blog.
+I’ve filled countless journals in my lifetime, and wrote hundreds of posts on this blog.
 Writing heals me when life brings me to my knees.
 It also makes me a better person as I research and reflect on what I write about.

 The sacred dance should be sacred

 Would I want to make a career out of sports or writing?
 Not really.
 That would take a lot of the fun out of the dance.
 While I’ve been paid to write articles for local magazines and gotten small sponsorships in sports, these are just icing on the cake.
 I do these things because I want to, and if additional benefits come along that’s very dandy.
 But that’s not the reason I do them.

 What makes our sacred dance sacred is that we would do it anyway, whether or not others would pay us to.
 Doing something for monetary gain somehow makes it less sacred.
 Dancing for money turns us into entertainers.
 Dancing for the sake of the dance makes us artists.